By FATIMA SHBAIR

 Officials in Hamas-run Gaza have said Thursday night’s blaze in a three-story residential building in the Jabaliya refugee camp was apparently fueled by stored gasoline.
 They said it was not clear how the gasoline ignited, and that an investigation is underway.

-It was one of the deadliest incidents in Gaza in recent years outside the violence stemming from the Israeli-Palestinian conflict.
+Officials put the death toll at 21, making it one of the deadliest incidents in Gaza in recent years outside the violence stemming from the Israeli-Palestinian conflict.

 The blaze destroyed the top-floor apartment in the building, home to the Abu Raya family.